-Here, we performed an rmANOVA with three variables: cardiac phase (systole, diastole), event type (start, end of touch), and task difficulty (one to seven levels of difficulty).
-This analysis showed that the effect of cardiac phase (F(1, 45) = 1.40, p = 0.243, $\eta p^2 = 0.03$), the effect of event type (F(1, 45) = 1.71, p = 0.198, $\eta p^2 = 0.04$), and all interactions between these variables were not significant (p > 0.340).
-Overall, these results show that regardless of the cardiac phase in which the touches were generated, our participants were equally correct in their responses (Figure 3B).
+Here we performed a rmANOVA with 3 variables: cardiac phase (systole, diastole), event type (start, end of touch), and task difficulty (1 to 7 levels of difficulty).
+This analysis showed that the effect of cardiac phase (F(1, 45) = 1.40, p = 0.243, $\eta p2 = 0.03$), the effect of event type (F(1, 45) = 1.71, p = 0.198, $\eta p2 = 0.04$), and all interactions between these variables were not significant (p > 0.340).
+Overall, these results show that regardless of the cardiac phase in which the touches were generated, our participants were equally correct in their responses (Fig. 3B).
 Thus, we could not conclude based on these results that phase coupling in active sensing touch confers a perceptual advantage for tactile discrimination.
 Yet, these results only reflect the proportion of correct responses.
 A key parameter to-be-analysed is the time that participants spent holding their touches as a function of the cardiac phase in which they initiated them.
 In the next analysis we tested this.